AndreyDAraya/clean_arch_cli/README.md

 # Clean Architecture CLI

-A command-line tool for generating Clean Architecture structure in Flutter projects.
+A powerful CLI tool for generating Clean Architecture structure in Flutter projects.
+This tool helps you quickly scaffold features, use cases, and entities following Clean Architecture principles.

 ## Features

-- Generate complete feature structure following Clean Architecture principles
+- 🏗️ Generate complete feature structure with data, domain, and presentation layers
-- Create use cases with proper dependency injection setup
+- 🔄 Create use cases with proper repository integration
-- Generate entities with corresponding data models
+- 📦 Generate entities with corresponding data models
-- Automatic BLoC setup for state management
+- ✨ Automatic generation of BLoC files for state management
+- 🎯 Follow Clean Architecture best practices

 ## Installation